tfk/WT588D/README.md

 	See section 2.12 of the user-manual.

-## Installing the WT588D Library
+## Installing the WT588D library

-1. Create a directory WT588D inside your libraries subdirectory of your sketchbook directory.
-2. Copy the the WT588D.h, WT588D.cpp and keywords.txt to the WT588D subdirectory.
-3. Start the Arduino IDE.
+1. Start the Arduino IDE.
-4. Create a new sketch and add the WT588D library via Sketch > Import > Library.
+2. Goto Sketch > Include Library > Add .ZIP Library and select the WT588D.zip
+3. An example is now available via File > Examples > WT588D > LoopSound.
+Or you can import via Sketch > Include Library > WT588D.